Skip to main content

 • story

-• “Features are fun and intuitive, the story is unique and driven, the pace is nice and doesn't jump around, classes are interesting and make you want to try each of them at least once.”
+• “Features are fun and intuitive, story is unique and driven, pace is nice and doesn't jump around, classes are interesting and make you want to try each of them at least once, the skill system makes you think and try new things as you play and the map/city system is a very nice touch.”

 • “An NPC disappears during a quest called 'the lost scale' and the progress is basically soft locked...
-I really wanted to give this game a chance, but when I cannot even progress past 10% of the current main story due to a game-breaking bug, I honestly refuse to give it any form of courtesy.”
+I really wanted to give this game a chance, but when I cannot even progress past the 10% of the current main story due to a game breaking bug, I honestly refuse to give it any form of courtesy.”

 • gameplay

-• “The gameplay is janky and the skills are not interesting; look elsewhere if you like Path of Exile 2, Grim Dawn, and even Diablo 3-4.”
+• “The gameplay is janky and the skills are not interesting; look elsewhere if you like PoE2, Grim Dawn, and even D3-4.”

-• “By this point, I've had enough of slogging through long campaign stages, being instantly killed by unknown mechanics every few enemy packs, and the game refusing to drop anything other than white 'common' equipment for 10+ hours of play.”
+• “By this point I've had enough of slogging through long campaign stages, being instantly killed by unknown mechanics every few enemy packs (what is ghoul? what is cursed?
+Several enemy modifiers are a mystery), and the game refusing to drop anything other than white 'common' equipment for 10+ hours of play (I've found like 4 blue items total so far).”

 • graphics

-• “This game has elements from various ARPGs like Sacred 1 and 2, Path of Exile, and Diablo games, featuring nice quality of life improvements and stunning graphics.”
+• “This game has things from various ARPGs like Sacred 1 and 2, Path of Exile, Diablo games, etc., nice quality of life things, stunning graphics.”

 • optimization